derekmerck/OrthancDocker/README.md

 ## Pull

-Images are _theoretically_ manifested per Docker.io guidelines so that the appropriately architected image be will automatically selected for a given tag depending on the pulling architecture.
+Images are _theoretically_ manifested per Docker.io guidelines so that an appropriately architected image be will automatically selected for a given tag depending on the pulling architecture.

 ```bash
 $ docker run derekmerck/orthanc
 $ docker run derekmerck/orthanc-plugins
 ```

 Specifically architected images can be directly pulled using the format `derekmerck/orthanc{-plugins}{-arch}{:tag}`, where `arch` is one of `amd64`, `arm32v7`, or `arm64v8`.
+Such explicit architecture specification is necessary, for example, on Resin hosts because of their indirect build service.

 ## Run Orthanc on ARM